racruz25/group_project/README.md

 The first section of our dashboard includes a background section that gives information on our topic and the purpose of the analysis, as well as the tools used to complete the analysis.
 Below that, there is a section that describes the data and the data exploration process.
 Next is a section that includes information about model selection and images from the analysis phase.
 The last major section is the results section, where the focus is a filterable table.
 The user is able to filter the predicted game results by typing a team in the search box to the left of the table.
 The table will filter to display only games in which that team participated.
 At the bottom of the page there is a small section which lists the team members and includes each user's email and links to each team member’s github profiles.

 HTML was used along with Bootstrap for the general layout, and CSS will was used to style the dashboard.
-Javascript was used along with D3 to populate the filterable table.
+Plotly was used to create the bar charts, and Javascript was used along with D3 to populate the filterable table.

 ## :basketball: Presentation